firstdarkdev/modpublisher/readme.md

     // setArtifact(jar.getArchiveFile().get())
     // If this is a task, the task specified will be executed before publishing setArtifact(jar)

+    // Override the artifact uploaded to modrinth
+    // setPlatformArtifact(Platform.Modrinth, "build/libs/mymod.jar")
+    // setPlatformArtifact(Platform.Modrinth, jar.getArchiveFile().get())
+    // If this is a task, the task specified will be executed before publishing
+    // Valid platforms are modrinth, curseforge and github setPlatformArtifact("modrinth", modrinthJar)

     // Disable the built in Fractureizer scanner setDisableMalwareScanner(true)